Polirecyliente/SGConocimiento/Math/Usable_facts.md

 (Teorema de los complementos congruentes)
 **Congruent complements theorem**: two angles are congruent when they are complementary to another angle, or when they are complementary to two other congruent angles, if $\angle A$ and $\angle C$ are complements of $\angle B$, then $\angle A \cong \angle C$.

+(Teorema de los ángulos complementarios adyacentes) **Adjacent complementary angles theorem**: if two angles are adjacent and complementary, then the two non-shared sides form a right angle.

+(Converso del teorema de los ángulos complementarios adyacentes) **Converse of the adjacent complementary angles theorem**: if the non-shared sides of two adjacent angles form a right angle, then the angles are complementary.

+(Teorema de los ángulos alternos internos)
+**Alternate interior angles theorem**: two parallel lines that are intersected by a transversal, have their alternate interior angles congruent.

+(Converso del teorema de los ángulos alternos internos) **Converse of the alternate interior angles theorem**: given two lines intersected by a transversal, if their alternate interior angles are congruent, then the two lines are parallel.

+(Teorema de los ángulos alternos externos)
+**Alternate exterior angles theorem**: two parallel lines that are intersected by a transversal, have their alternate exterior angles congruent.

+(Converso del teorema de los ángulos alternos externos) **Converse of the alternate exterior angles theorem**: given two lines intersected by a transversal, if their alternate exterior angles are congruent, then the two lines are parallel.

+(Teorema de los ángulos conjugados internos)
+**Same side interior angles theorem**: two parallel lines that are intersected by a transversal, have supplementary same side interior angles.

+(Converso del teorema de los ángulos conjugados internos) **Converse of the same side interior angles theorem**: given two lines intersected by a transversal, if their same side interior angles are supplementary, then the two lines are parallel.

+(Teorema de los ángulos conjugados externos)
+**Same side exterior angles theorem**: two parallel lines that are intersected by a transversal, have supplementary same side exterior angles.

+(Converso del teorema de los ángulos conjugados externos) **Converse of the same side exterior angles theorem**: given two lines intersected by a transversal, if their same side exterior angles are supplementary, then the two lines are parallel.

+(Teorema de las transversales perpendiculares) **Perpendicular transversals theorem**: given three lines, if the first and second lines are parallel, and the first line is perpendicular to the third line, then the second line is also perpendicular to the third line.

+(Converso del teorema de las transversales perpendiculares) **Converse of the perpendicular transversals theorem**: if a first line and a second line are perpendicular to a third line, then the first and second lines are parallel.

 ### Basic shapes and their formulas (Formas básicas y sus fórmulas)